IstvanGercsak/TheMonkees/README.md

     - [Official The Monkees Website](https://www.monkees.com/sites/default/files/favicon_1.ico)

 #### Media
-- The photos and video used in this site were obtained from the Code Institute repository:
+- The photos, the music and video used in this site were obtained from the Code Institute repository:
     - [Code Institute GitHub repo](https://github.com/Code-Institute-Org/project-assets)